juntao/arenztopia/content/news/Issue 34.md

 Welcome to our new Book Recommendation column!
 In this column, we'll be publishing a recommendation for a book or series every week.

+This week we recommend the series Wolves of the Beyond by Kathryn Lasky.
+Lasky is also the author of the bestselling Guardians of Ga'hoole series, and this series is set in the same fantasy world.
+It is a captivating story about a wolf pup who is left to die because he has a splayed paw, but he inexplicably survives and goes on many adventures with his freinds.
+If you like Wings of Fire, Guardians of Ga'hoole, or any other fantasy animal series, you will like this book.

 ## Poetry
 By Lorenzo Avila